 I was lifted by the hips and body slammed head-first into the backseat of the car that I successfully fled from only minutes ago.
 I scrambled to the right side, and frantically tugged on the door handle but was held back by my hair.
 Placing my hands on both sides of my head, I screamed in pain.

 He shoved my face into the leather seat, pressing it down, muffling the sounds.
 Music blasted through the stereo as the car pulled away.
 I struggled to break free from his weight but my strength failed me miserably.
 I was breath deprived and fighting for my life while being potentially smothered.

 Just as I began to feel vanquished before the rim of passing out, he lifted my head, holding firmly onto my neck.
 I immediately gasped for air.
 That’s when I saw him.

 The black mask was removed and blood was gushing out of his nose.
 I had hit him good.
 He lifted his finger up to his mouth, motioning silence.
-Wiping away at the few drops of crimson that had landed on his chin he raised his left hand, holding a small cylindrical object, its nuzzle poking out from between his fingers.
+Wiping away at the few drops of crimson that had landed on his chin; he raised his left hand, holding a small cylindrical object, its nuzzle poking out from between his fingers.

 Sinking further into the leather, my hands squeezed the edge of the seat when he jabbed the needle roughly into my neck.
 I felt a stinging pressure before a numbing sensation carried itself through my body.

-A wave of warmth hit me like a gust of hot wind in the middle of August and I began to feel tired.
+A wave of heat hit me like a gust of wind in the middle of August, and I began to feel tired.
 The man tilted his head, watching me struggling to keep my eyes open but to no avail.

 I felt myself falling, slipping in and out of consciousness, swaying from one side to the other until I lay back, involuntarily resting my head on the cool leather and fell into an abyss of darkness.